 People are increasingly sensitive about the information they share online.
 They are easily turned off by forms that ask for unnecessary information or submission forms that take too long to fill.
 To improve your chances of sealing the deal, reduce the fields in your lead capture form.

-in this way will undoubtedly increase conversion rates.
+Optimizing your forms in this way will undoubtedly increase conversion rates.
 But you also want to increase the quality of leads.
 Using a multi-step lead form will help you achieve this.

 4. Include customer testimonials